Top tips: the best advice to prepare for your university interview

-Kirsty Smith — BA (Hons) Fashion Media & Marketing
+Kirsty Smith - Senior Lecturer and Subject Leader, BA (Hons) Fashion Communication

-“Specific to our course, we ask students to bring with them a visual portfolio that examines their critical thinking.
-The way they have approached projects visually and through annotation.
+“Specific to our course, we ask students to bring with them a visual portfolio that examines their critical thinking, demonstrating the way they have approached projects visually and through annotation.

 “We are keen to explore each student's investigative process outlining the resources they have used to draw their conclusions.